enisdenjo/graphql-ws/README.md

   }
 `);

-// The roots provide operation resolver functions for each API endpoint const roots = {
+// The roots provide resolvers for each GraphQL operation const roots = {
   query: {
     hello: () => 'Hello World!',